inko-lang/website/source/manual/virtual-machine/instructions.html.md

 2. The register containing the object to get the prototype from.

 If no prototype was found, nil is set in the register instead.

-### GetStringPrototype

-Stores the string prototype in a register.

-This instruction requires one argument: the register to store the prototype in.

 ### GetToplevel